9 Eco-Dive Resorts in Fiji for a Sustainable Scuba Trip to Polynesia

 Volivoli Beach Resort

-Best eco-friendly dive resort in north Viti Levu
+Best eco-friendly dive resort in northern Viti Levu

-Volivoli boasts a range of stylish rooms and villas, most with incredible ocean views and some with private plunge pools.
+Volivoli boasts a range of stylish rooms and villas, most with incredible ocean views.
+Some come with private plunge pools and all are contemporary in their design, with plenty of room to store all your dive gear.

-Farm-to-table dining is the focus of the two restaurants (Nuku and the Ra Bar & Grill), with much of the produce grown just down the road.
+Farm-to-table dining is the focus of the two restaurants (Nuku and the Ra Bar & Grill).
+In fact, much of the produce is grown just down the road!

-Additionally, this eco-friendly Fiji dive resort is on a mission to become carbon neutral.
-As part of its approach, it has planted several hectares of mangroves nearby in partnership with Mangroves for Fiji
+As part of its commitment to sustainability, Volivoli is on a mission to become carbon neutral, something we think is truly admirable.
+To achieve this, it has planted several hectares of mangroves nearby in partnership with Mangroves for Fiji.

 Best time to dive in Fiji

-Fiji boasts a dreamy tropical climate, with temperatures usually sitting between 28 to 30°C (82 to 86°F) all year long.
+Fiji boasts a dreamy tropical climate, with temperatures usually sitting between 28 and 30°C (82 and 86°F) all year long.

 The water temperatures in Fiji are invitingly warm too, ranging from 23 to 27°C (73 to 81°F).
 Most divers find a 3mm wetsuit to be sufficient.